quicwg/base-drafts/draft-ietf-quic-transport.md

 completed.
 On-path measurement and use of the latency spin bit is further discussed in {{?QUIC-MANAGEABILITY=I-D.ietf-quic-manageability}}.

 The spin bit is an OPTIONAL feature of this version of QUIC.
-A QUIC stack that chooses to support the spin bit MUST implement it as specified in this section.
-A QUIC stack that chooses not to support the spin bit MUST behave as if it were disabled for all sessions.
+An endpoint that does not support this feature MUST disable it, as defined below.

 Each endpoint unilaterally decides if the spin bit is enabled or disabled for a connection.
 Implementations MUST allow administrators of clients and servers